Validator Compensation

 |---|---|---|

-Exception: Emergency expenses (e.g., hardware replacement) can request off-cycle exchange with justification.
+Emergency exception: Hardware replacement or urgent expenses can request off-cycle exchange with justification to treasury@pilier.org.

-Instead of cashing out, validators can lock PIL for governance power.
+Instead of exchanging, validators can lock PIL for governance influence.

 |---|---|---|